 Whether the project involves an expansion, refurbishment or is an entirely new build with landscaping elements, artificial grass is a surfacing that can complement any project with a fresh look that will last.

-The following information covers the main benefits to artificial grass, the functional advantages to choosing artificial grass for communal areas, as well as the educational benefits that artificial grass offers.
+The following information covers the main benefits to artificial grass, the functional advantages to choosing artificial grass for communal areas, as well as the educational benefits of artificial grass environment requirements.

 Benefits of artificial grass

 The shadows cast from buildings can have a big effect on the external landscape.
 Grass and other plants can struggle to grow in poor light conditions and when coupled with extensive footfall, can render an area unusable.
 If impractical to amend the size of a building, artificial grass can offer a solution.

 One of the biggest challenges facing landscapers today is to create areas that can cope with the climate change as the dichotomy of wet winters and dry summers becomes more extreme.
 Artificial grass is installed with a draining base to prevent the ground becoming waterlogged or brown and dry in the summer.

 Grounds maintenance is costly, and in the case of re-seeding can often be fruitless.
 Artificial grass requires a fraction of the cost to maintain versus natural grass, but still has the same look and feel.

 How does artificial meet functional requirements?

 High footfall, traffic flow and dispersal of students can be mediated with the durability of an artificial surface.